rubygems/guides/command-reference.md

 * `--all`                       - Restore all installed gems to pristine condition
 * `--skip=gem_name`             - used on `--all`, skip if name == gem_name
 * `--[no-]extensions`           - Restore gems with extensions in addition to regular gems
+* `--only-missing-extensions`   - Only restore gems with missing extensions
 * `--only-executables`          - Only restore executables
 * `--only-plugins`              - Only restore plugins
 * `-E, --[no-]env-shebang`          - Rewrite executables with a shebang of /usr/bin/env